 Everyone has the right to participate freely in cultural life, regardless of sexual orientation or gender identity, and to express, through cultural participation, the diversity of sexual orientation and gender identity.
 (Principle 26: The Right to Participate in Cultural Life, The Yogyakarta Principles)

 Many LGBTI people draw inspiration from the stories of LGBTI people in other cultures and from their own past.
-Participants will be encouraged to share lessons, successes and challenges from human rights campaigns across the region.
-We will also focus on how preserving and providing access to our stories is important for human rights campaigns and reminding the mainstream that LGBTI people have always existed, do have a past and have lives of value.
+Participants were encouraged to share lessons, successes, and challenges from human rights campaigns across the region.
+We also focussed on how preserving and providing access to our stories is important for human rights campaigns and reminding the mainstream that LGBTI people have always existed, do have a past and have lives of value.

 Everyone is entitled to enjoy all human rights without discrimination on the basis of sexual orientation or gender identity.
 Everyone is entitled to equality before the law, and the equal protection of the law, without any such discrimination, whether or not the enjoyment of another human right is also affected.
 The law shall prohibit any such discrimination and guarantee to all persons equal and effective protection against any such discrimination.

 Discrimination on the basis of sexual orientation or gender identity includes any distinction, exclusion, restriction or preference based on sexual orientation or gender identity which has the purpose or effect of nullifying or impairing equality before the law or the equal protection of the law, or the recognition, enjoyment or exercise, on an equal basis, of all human rights and fundamental freedoms.
 Discrimination based on sexual orientation or gender identity may be, and commonly is, compounded by discrimination on other grounds including gender, race, age, religion, disability, health and economic status.
 (Principle 2: The Rights to Equality and Non-Discrimination, The Yogyakarta Principles)